The UK’s new approach to regulating artificial intelligence in healthcare

 The role of AI in healthcare in the UK

-Emerging AI solutions are already benefitting patients through earlier diagnoses and targeted treatments.
+Emerging AI solutions are already helping patients through earlier diagnoses and targeted treatments.
 AI’s ability to rapidly analyse large quantities of complex information and data helps healthcare services and providers through enhanced efficiencies and effectiveness.

 The potential to transform key aspects of the industry is clear, including the opportunity to drive innovation in: